Acrofil/flask-hotel-booking-app/README.md

 ## Frontend / Client side

 - Client search for check-in and check-out dates with specific criteria - Total rooms, total adults and children.
-- Rooms are limited per 3, clients to 6 and children to two per search.
+- Rooms are limited to 3, clients to 6 and children to two per search.
 - If children are selected Client must input their age range.

 - If the search is succesfull - There are room/s that meet the Client criteria